uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 https://download.opensuse.org/repositories/systemsmanagement:/Uyuni:/Master:/Ubuntu1804-Uyuni-Client-Tools/xUbuntu_18.04/
 ```

+_Note #2:_

+Debian repos don't have a standard location for the public GPG keys used to verify the metadata.
+Sometimes the key is located in the root of a flat repo but the location is not standardized.

 ### GPG keys management

-The keys used to verify the channel metadata will be stored in the keyring configured in `/etc/rhn/signing.conf` (`GNUPGHOME`)
+Uyuni ships the SUSE and OpenSUSE keys in the package `uyuni-build-keys`.
+The keys for Ubuntu and Debian should be shipped in this package.

+Any additional keys that need to be used (e.g. for Ubuntu derivatives distros or for custom repos) should be imported in the same keyring using for checking RPM repos, i.e. `/var/lib/spacewalk/gpgdir/pubring.gpg` (`GPG_DIR`)

 ### Key import via the UI

-When creating a channel the user will have to specify the `GPG key URL` and optionally the `GPG key ID` in the channel configuration page under `Software -> Manage -> Channels`.

-If only the `GPG key URL` field is populated the Uyuni server will use this URL to fetch the key file and import it into `$GNUPGHOME` keyring.

-If both `GPG key URL` and one of `GPG key ID` or `GPG key Fingerprint` are present then `GPG key URL` should hold just the FQDN of a key server (without `http://`, path, etc) e.g.: `keyring.debian.org`.

-To make it clear to the user the field name should be changed to `GPG key URL / Keyserver` in the UI.
-Some hints should be added to the UI about the usage of these fields.
+The UI for creating/updating a repository (`Software -> Manage -> Repositories`) will be extended with two additional fields:
+- GPG key URL / Keyserver
+- GPG key ID

+These fields should be enabled only if checkbox `Has Signed Metadata` is checked.
+If present these fields will be saved into `rhnContentSourceGPG`.

-When saving the channel configuration the user should be asked to confirm the import of a GPG key.
+When saving the repository the user will be asked to confirm the import of the GPG key.
+The confirmation is only needed if `Has Signed Metadata` is checked and if the key doesn't already exist in the `$GPG_DIR` keyring.

-The key import should be done when saving the channel configuration.
-If a key with the given `GPG key ID` or `GPG key Fingerprint` is present in the `$GNUPGHOME` keyring then an informative message should be shown but no import is necessary.
+The key should be imported into `$GPG_DIR`.

 ### Key import via the API

-API already supports GPG URL, key ID and key Fingerprint.
-Backend changes are needed to import the the key on create or update.
+The API method `channel.software.create_repo()` should be extended with two optional arguments to allow specifying the `GPG key URL / Keyserver` and `GPG key ID`.

+An error should be thrown if importing the GPG keys is not successful.

-### Key import via the Client
+### Key import via `spacewalk-repo-sync`

-Importing a key can be done using the Standard `gpg` command.
+`spacewalk-repo-sync` must be extended to be able to import the GPG keys configured in `rhnContentSourceGPG`.
+Similarly to Yum repos, the user should be asked for confirmation when importing the keys.

 ### Metadata and signature lookup